Villa La Rotonda: Design

 The design is for a completely symmetrical building having a square plan with four facades, each of which has a projecting portico.
 The whole is contained within an imaginary circle which touches each corner of the building and centres of the porticos (illustration, left).
+On all four facades built is a loggia where there are statues made by Master Lorenzi Vicentino.
+Under these and under the hall's level are rooms for the household's use and convenience.

 The name La Rotonda refers to the central circular hall with its dome.
 To describe the villa, as a whole, as a rotunda is technically incorrect, as the building is not circular but rather the intersection of a square with a cross.
 Each portico has steps leading up to it, and opens via a small cabinet or corridor to the circular domed central hall.
+The Hall is located in the center and tends to catch the light from the top.
+The smaller rooms located in the villa are mezzanines, over the big rooms that have vaults fashioned in the first manner and connects back to the hall and around.
 This and all other rooms were proportioned with mathematical precision according to Palladio's rules of architecture which he published in I quattro libri dell'architettura.
+In Palladio's book Quattro Libri, it shows a high pitched roof and dome which in the actual building is low pitched and the dome is stepped.
 Work spaces for the villa's servants are hidden underneath the first floor, which is accessed via staircases hidden inside the walls of the central hall.

 The design reflected the humanist values of Renaissance architecture.
 In order for each room to have some sun, the design was rotated 45 degrees from each cardinal point of the compass.
 Each of the four porticos has pediments graced by statues of classical deities.
 The pediments were each supported by six Ionic columns.
 Each portico was flanked by a single window.
 All principal rooms were on the second floor or piano nobile.

 Building began in 1567.
 Neither Palladio nor the owner, Paolo Almerico, were to see the completion of the villa.
+The owner Almerico passed away in 1589 where the Villa was then transferred over to his illegitimate son Virginio.
 Palladio died in 1580 and a second architect, Vincenzo Scamozzi, was employed by the new owners to oversee the completion.
 One of the major changes he made to the original plan was to modify the two-storey central hall.